 HRD requires "real-time" priority access to the PC's CPU for some of its functions.

 But, Windows O/S insists on not sharing its priority access to, not just the CPU, but all the PC resources!

 The result?
-HRD sometimes suffers from slow or jerky performance ... that's when Windows does not freeze altogether, requiring a reboot in the middle of a QSO!
+HRD sometimes suffers from slow or jerky performance (at least on XP) ... that's when Windows does not freeze altogether, requiring a reboot in the middle of a QSO!

 But, hey!
-HRD costs nothing!
+Ham Radio Deluxe costs nothing (for the first 30 days)!
 So, who am I to complain?